 Understanding Gas Value

-Current gas prices (January 2026): Most households pay around 6p for each unit (kWh) of gas under the Ofgem price cap (Jan-Mar 2026).
-You can adjust this in the calculator if you're on a different tariff.
+Current gas prices (Q2 2026): Most UK homes pay around 5.74p per kilowatt hour (kWh) of gas under the Ofgem price cap (Apr-Jun 2026).
+You can adjust the rate in this gas cost calculator if you are on a different tariff.

 Calculate Your Gas Value